gardener/gardener/docs/proposals/shoot-control-plane-migration/README.md

 ### Cons

 * One more additional component (shoot control-plane co-ordinator) in the shoot control-plane.
 Gardener reconciliation should be enhanced to handle the shoot control-plane co-ordinator.
-* Needs some sort of mechanism to advertise current seed cluster lease for a shoot cluster which need to be actively or passively kept up-to-date with changes to the shoot YAML in the garden cluster.
+* Needs some sort of mechanism to advertise current seed cluster lease for a shoot cluster which need to be actively or passively kept up-to-date with changes to the shoot resource in the garden cluster.

 ### Changes Required in Gardener Reconciliation

 On movement of seed for a shoot control-plane,

-1. Update the lease status (this is optional if the lease status is calculated based on shoot YAML).
+1. Update the lease status (this is optional if the lease status is calculated based on shoot resource).
 2. Deploy the new control-plane on the destination seed cluster.
 This can done even before the current lease expires.
 3. Garbage-collect the old shoot control-plane on the source seed cluster.
 This should be done after the new shoot control-plane is available and ready on the destination seed cluster.
    * Some care would be required while deleting the old shoot control-plane on the source seed cluster to avoid deleting the actual backup object store or even trigger the deletion grace period for it.
 Only the backup resources should be deleted without actually deleting the object store.